tooky/kosli-playground/README.md

 - Wait for the GitHub Action Workflow to complete
 - Refresh the `playground-prod` Environment at https://app.kosli.com and in the [Log] view verify
   - the previous playground-alpha Artifact has exited
-  - the new playground-alpha Artifact is running, and this Artifact has provenance (there is a commit short-sha and a commit message)
+  - the new playground-alpha Artifact is running, and this Artifact still has No provenance

 ## Create a Kosli Flow and Trail